floss1138/dbDotCad/README.md

 > Copyright (C) 2015, floss1138
 > floss1138 ta liamg tod moc

-This project and documentation is free
+This project and documentation is free.
 You can redistribute it and/or modify it under the same terms as Perl 5.14.0.
 It is distributed in the hope that it will be useful,